JonmarCorpuz/knowledgeDump/Google Cloud/Security/Security Policies.md

 An organizational policy helps govern an organization's cloud resources across the board and helps ensure compliance with regulations or internal rules (Ex: *Set policies that restrict which Google Cloud services can be used within the organization*, *Only allow using data storage services in specific geographical locations*, *etc.*)

+* You can set an organizational policy to "off" in a specific project in order to allow a certain functionality to a specific project while maintaining broader organization security policies

 ![](https://github.com/JonmarCorpuz/LetsLearn/blob/main/Assets/Whitespace.png)

 # Resource Policies